 In September 2020, New Jersey smashed the industry record by posting a sports betting handle of more than $748.5 million.
 The sports betting revenue totaled more than $45 million during that month.

 Sportsbook Apps in New Jersey

 New Jersey has taken an aggressive approach to its mobile sports betting industry, allowing online-only operators and partnerships with retail sports betting locations.
 This has opened up an almost unlimited amount of sports betting skins available, and some of the biggest names have taken advantage.

 DraftKings was the first sportsbook to take bets in New Jersey, but several other operators weren’t far behind.
 SugarHouse Sportsbook is a local name, but it has become extremely popular throughout the state.

-The list below is constantly changing, and there will likely be more than 20 mobile sportsbook apps available in New Jersey at some point in 2021.
-With the numbers that New Jersey routinely puts up, more operators will want to get in on the action.
+The list below is constantly changing, and there will likely be more than 20 mobile sportsbook apps available in New Jersey at some point in the future.
+With the numbers that New Jersey sports betting routinely puts up, more operators will want to get in on the action.